by aramatzne@gmail.com | 16 Nov 2020 | Musing

 It is almost awkward to be in the world of light, trees, and birds again.
 The noise and chaos of the group over the last two weeks remain in my head and feel familiar now in the sounds of Oslo, children, motors, bikes.
 The space of the fjords and mountains is closed in by buildings and blocks.
 Withdrawal from Svalbard physically is too abrupt.
 The reality of trains and city and money return to the fore and leave me turning inward again.
 Shy and reserved.
 New space.
 New head.
 New.
 Again.

-The sun has been above the horizon for some time already today and will continue there for several more hours.
+there for several more hours.
 The light is strong, almost harsh – a beautiful sunny day in Oslo in October.
 Rather unusual.
 There is no snow in sight and the trees are full of autumn-colored leaves.
 How did I get here?

 Tomorrow is the first leg of the last leg.
 Oslo to Newark.